-However, it isn’t as simple as that.
+It sounds simple but YouTubers don’t earn a lot this way.
 It would take about 1,000 views for a YouTuber to earn $10 to $20.

-Unless a YouTuber’s channel has millions of viewers, earning through YouTube’s AdSense would take a lot of time, effort and videos.
+Unless a YouTuber’s channel has millions of viewers, earning through YouTube’s AdSense would take a lot of time, effort, and content.

 To complement this income generation, many YouTubers took to Patreon and made it their second home.

-There, musicians, singers, painters, gamers, and other creators were able to dictate subscription fees in exchange for VIP-style access to their work.
+In Patreon, musicians, singers, painters, writers, video game writers, and other creators were able to set subscription fees in exchange for VIP-style access to their work.

 Several types of fan support at Patreon exist:

-- Per-campaign – Let’s say an independent ukulele player wants to release a new album, but has no funds to do so.
+- Per-creation campaign – Let’s say an independent ukulele player wants to release a new album, but has no funds to do so.
 She then creates a campaign on Patreon specifically for this project.
 Fans can support this album one-off without having to pay a monthly subscription fee.

 - Donation – If you’re a fan and you donate money to a creator you like, you’re in control of how much you want to give, and when you want to send your donation.
 You don’t need to be a paying subscriber or a support of a campaign to donate.
 The catch is that donations often do not include freebies.
 Of course this isn’t set in stone, since the creator can still send gifts your way as a donor.

 You might think: why go to Patreon, if YouTube is already the biggest video-sharing platform on the planet?